 January 14, 2020

-Diego, the Galapagos tortoise (Chelonoidis hoodensis), who helped bring his species back from the brink of extinction, has been retired and returned to the wild on Española Island in the Galapagos Island chain.
+Diego, the Galapagos tortoise (Chelonoidis hoodensis), who helped bring his species back from the brink of extinction, has been retired and sent home to Española Island in the Galapagos Island chain.
 Scientists have estimated that Diego fathered around 800 offspring since he was sent back to Española, where an estimated 2,000 Galapagos tortoises can now be found.
 Researchers speculate that Diego was taken from Española Island sometime between 1900 and 1959 and ended up at the San Diego Zoo.
 Diego lived at the zoo for 30 years before he was sent back to Española Island to be part of the breeding program there.
 He and 14 other tortoises from the breeding program will be released back into the wild.